zhangchl007/acme-fitness-store/README.md

     --build-pool-size S2
 ```

-The service instance will take around 10-15 minutes to deploy.
+> Note: The service instance will take around 10-15 minutes to deploy.

 Set your default resource group name and cluster name using the following commands: